probabl-ai/workshop_stallion_forecasting/README.md

 # probabl-workshop
-Hands-on experience of skrub, scikit-learn and skore
+Hands-on experience of skrub, scikit-learn and skore.

-## Use cases
+## How-to

+This repository contains a draft of python file, that can be converted in to a notebook, to treat the use-case of Stallion.
+The data comes from this fictional situation described in a [kaggle competition](https://www.kaggle.com/datasets/utathya/future-volume-prediction).

 Thanks to jupytext, transform the python files into notebooks, with the following command: